Phantasy Star III: Generations of Doom

 - Laconian Bow - 95 attack power.
 This would have been helpful in the second generation, along Nial's path, but in the third generation, where money is plentiful, the Royal Bow would have made this quickly obsolete.

 - Ceramic Bandana - 5 defense.
 Sounds rather... cumbersome.
-This would've benefitted Ryan, but Ayn's group would've had no use for it.
+This would've benefitted Thea in Ayn's group, but nobody in Nial's group would've had any use for it.
+There are better bandanas for Thea in Ayn's path, and this one only gave a small defence boost, which is likely why it got left out.

 - Steel Bandana - 10 defense.
 Another unused bandana probably meant for the second generation.